-I’ve been on a few beaches on the island and to be honest haven’t had much luck in finding anything interesting.
-Maybe I wasn’t looking hard enough but after my day out with Eve I think I might have just been looking in the wrong places.
-Starting on a rocky beach near Pooil Vaaish we walked slowly, backs stooped, trying to spot glimmers of colour in the grey stones and sand.
+I’ve been on a few beaches on the island and to be honest, haven’t had much luck in finding anything interesting.
+Maybe I wasn’t looking hard enough but after my day out with Eve, I think I might have just been looking in the wrong places.
+Starting on a rocky beach near Pooil Vaaish we walked slowly, backs stooped, trying to spot glimmers of color in the grey stones and sand.
 Every now and again Eve would let out a little cry of discovery and pull a piece of blue or green glass up from the beach.

 She found the first and explained what it was and then within a minute I’d found another more intact one.
 I gave it to her to take home and I wonder what she’ll end up making with them eventually.

-I have a collection of finds that I’ve taken home with me but will leave the jewellery making to Eve.
-Instead I’ve got some another idea in mind and hope to share my finished on the blog soon.
-But if you are interested in seeing some of Eve’s work, or purchasing her jewellery, she does appear from time to time at local events and has her pieces for sale in a few shops – including the travel agency she works in for her day job.
+I have a collection of finds that I’ve taken home with me but will leave the jewelry-making to Eve.
+Instead, I’ve got another idea in mind and hope to share it soon.
+To see some of Eve’s work, or purchase her jewelry, she does appear from time to time at local events.
+Her pieces are for sale in a few shops too – including the travel agency she works in for her day job.